 - Excellent isolation that is perfectly crafted for DJs.

 Sennheiser HD 25

-- Rich tonality and distinct balance that is ideal for studio work.
+- Rich tonality and distinct balance that is great for DJing and casual listening

 Audio-Technica ATH-M50X Review

 For a more distinct and colored low-end response, the ATH-M50X is a good choice.
 Vibrant and punchy it offers a satisfying and comfortable listening experience.